 Steps for Children Applicants

-At this point, it is recommended that children under age 18 apply alongside their parents.
-(Children can apply independently if their parents are unable to pass the DELE A2 and CCSE exams.)
+It is recommended that children under age 18 who are nationals of non-Spanish speaking nations apply alongside their parents.
+Children can apply independently if their parents are unable to pass the DELE A2 and CCSE exams.

 a valid passport,